data-pipes/datapipes.tech/README.md

 2. Styled Components for styling
 3. Cypress for E2E Testing
 4. Jest for Unit Testing
-5. GitHUb Actions for CI/CD
+5. GitHub Actions for CI/CD

 ## :v: Contributing